plingplingshiny/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in PropertyPal.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete n/John Doe` deletes the person named John Doe.
-* `delete n/John Doe n/Jane Smith` shows a confirmation message listing both persons; re-run with `confirm/yes` to proceed.
+* `delete n/John Doe n/Jane Smith` shows a confirmation message listing both persons; re-run with `yes` to proceed.
-* `delete n/John Doe n/Jane Smith confirm/yes` deletes both John Doe and Jane Smith.
+* `delete n/John Doe n/Jane Smith` followed by `yes` deletes both John Doe and Jane Smith.

-+Note about deletion by name:
++ Note about deletion by name:
-+* When you provide a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will now match and delete all persons whose full name exactly matches `John Doe` (case-insensitive matching is used internally).
+  + When you provide a `NAME` to delete (e.g., `delete n/John Doe`), PropertyPal will now match and delete all persons whose full name exactly matches `John Doe` (case-insensitive matching is used internally).
 If the name matches multiple entries, the application will display a confirmation warning listing all matched entries and append a note such as:
     +  `Note: Multiple entries found for 'John Doe' — all matching entries will be deleted.`
     +  You can then type `yes` to confirm or `no` to abort.
-To skip the interactive prompt and delete immediately, include `confirm/yes` in the original delete command (e.g., `delete n/John Doe confirm/yes`).

 ### Clearing all entries : `clear`